Taylor Hill Shares New Bikini Pic As She Lives Her Best Life

 “Good for you you dont have problem such as we have,” said a follower.

-Besides this photo, Taylor’s selfies from four days ago also garnered a lot of attention.
-The model received over 636,000 likes for the two snaps, which showed her wearing a casual, white sweater.
+Besides this photo set, Taylor’s selfies from four days ago also garnered a lot of attention.
+The model received over 636,000 likes for the two snaps, which showed her wearing a casual white sweater.
 She wore her hair down in a middle part, and curled it too.

 The first photo showed Hill placing her right hand on her head, as she pursed her lips slightly.
 She wore light pink lipstick, but appeared to go light on the rest of her makeup.